alxp/islandty/README.md

 Islandty requires a CSV data file listing your objects.
 We say that it must be "formatted as though for Islandora Workbench" and in practice this means:
 * it must include an `id` or `node_id` column, and that column must be populated for every row,
 * it must include a `title` column, and that column must be populated for every row,
-* it must include a `file` column, though values in that column are optional,
+* it should include a `file` column, though values in that column are optional,
 * it may include additional columns with values.
 See section below, "Configure your fields".

 If you use Islandora Workbench to export objects from Islandora using the `export_csv` or `get_data_from_view` tasks, you can use that CSV as-is as an input data file.
 See section below, "Configure your fields".

 The `id` column is special and should contain distinct values.
 If a spreadsheet contains duplicates of an `id` value, undefined behaviour will result.

+If a CSV from exported Islandora content has 'node_id' rather than 'id', that column will be used as the id.of 'id'

 ### Point to your binaries' root folder in `.env`